To care for the UCC clergy and churches in Michigan.

 Welcome to the Michigan Conference

 Welcome to the wonderful world of the Michigan Conference, where, when you’ve seen one church, you’ve seen one church.
 We have churches by cherry orchards, rust belts, tourist towns of fudge shops and food deserts without grocery stores, vacation mansions alongside a serious shortage of affordable housing, and pure recreational lakes down the road from cities whose drinking water is dirty.
-From city apartments, farmhouses, lake cottages, vacation mansions and, we make our spiritual homes together in 135 churches that include all the rich contrasts of our beautiful state.
+From city apartments, farmhouses, lake cottages, vacation mansions we make our spiritual homes together in 135 churches that include all the rich contrasts of our beautiful state.

 Since becoming Conference Minister in 2022, you can see from my speaking schedule that I have spent most weekends visiting them.
 I can testify that no matter the size or setting, you will find a fascinating and faithful spiritual home here, whether you are looking for a place to worship or a place to preach.
 We can have the oldest congregation in a small town and be the first in that same town to welcome the queer community.
 We have new church starts without the burden of a building, meeting online or in coffee shops.
 We have historic churches whose stained glass windows, woodwork and masonry are a blessing of art and transcendence to their communities.
 We have congregations that are unapologetically black and congregations that have Alpine festivals.